 SOCIOLOGY & HUMAN SERVICES

 Our major in Criminology & Justice Studies offers you a chance to explore the ways we manage harm and healing in our society.
+To call it a major in criminology only captures part of the story.
 You’ll look at justice from the roots of its conceptualization to the methods of its maintenance.
 You’ll be able to explore questions of ethics, social justice, historical perspectives on criminal justice, and the economics of crime, among many other topics.
 With a wide range of major electives available, you tailor your studies to your own curiosity and interests, while creating a foundation for further education or to launch your career.

 Criminology & Justice Studies is offered as both a major and minor.
 Find the details in our course catalog: